FEMA camps conspiracy theory: Media attention

-Popular Mechanics has published a debunking of some of the various claims proponents of the theory make and FOX News personality Glenn Beck did a 2009 interview with James Meigs, editor-in-chief there, where he walked through a debunking of one purported camp.
+Popular Mechanics has debunked some of the claims that proponents of the theory make.
+FOX News personality Glenn Beck did a 2009 interview with James Meigs, editor-in-chief of "Popular Mechanics", during which he debunked the existence of one purported camp.
 "This video," Meigs said, "actually dates from about 1995.
 But like so many of these conspiracy theories, it gets re-cut and re-edited and circulated around the Internet."

-Bloggers at the Skeptic Project have posted detailed lists where they claim to debunk many of the FEMA camp locations in the U.S. elsewhere.
+Bloggers at the Skeptic Project have posted detailed lists where they claim to debunk many of the FEMA camp locations elsewhere in the U.S.

 Newsweek emailed FEMA to inquire about the FEMA camps rumors.
 Press Secretary Alexa Lopez replied, "We are currently focusing our efforts on providing assistance to disaster survivors, and the ongoing response and recovery efforts in Louisiana.
 As to your first question, over the years there have been many myths or rumors surrounding FEMA, and I am glad I have the chance to set the record straight with you.
 There is absolutely no truth to these rumors—they are nothing more than conspiracy theories."

-However, an internal FEMA memo shows the management understands the nature of trying to quell the conspiracies: "Most people know us as the agency that responds to natural disasters.
+One internal FEMA memo advised ex-employees: "Most people know us as the agency that responds to natural disasters.
 Others believe we have a somewhat sinister role.
 For the latter, it is not realistic to think that we can convince them otherwise and it is advisable not to enter into debate on the subject."